Broadcasts and more than 30,000 attendees

 Using this engagement data, La Trobe could follow up with registrants and attendees based on their digital behavior and intent signals.
 No shows received emails with information about accessing the Engagement Hub, and attendees received emails with more information about the courses and departments they expressed interest in during the live event.
 It also allowed the sales team to direct any subsequent new leads to the Hub where they could access all the information in one place.

 “ON24 has really worked for us for public engagement.
 Importantly, I can keep the audience on our broadcast for finding supporting documentation, or using multiple software solutions in order to ask a question or run a poll.
 Plus it allows us to subtly promote our courses through nontraditional sales experiences.”

-La Trobe coordinated and recorded 100 sessions in eight weeks with the ON24 Digital Experience Platform.
+La Trobe coordinated and recorded 100 sessions in eight weeks with the ON24 platform.
 Open Day attracted an increase of 167% over last year’s event—and maintained La Trobe’s enrollment numbers despite the shift to a learn-from-home setting.

 Furthermore, because of the new virtual approach, La Trobe expanded its reach into three key markets: China, India and Vietnam.
 “Anecdotal feedback from our South Asia Manager is that we were one of the first Australian Universities to get into the online virtual event market with an offering that was professional, branded and NOT Zoom—so we stood out from the others,” said Dillon.